 I then turned that into a small business with friends recruiting me to make them shirts for a few bucks.

-I worked in print shops after high school but didn’t get started on my own til I was about 23.
+I worked in print shops after high school but didn’t get started on my own till I was about 23.
 One of the members of the band I was in at the time was stationed in Iraq and had money to burn and wanted to get shirts printed.
-So I proposed, instead of him spending $400 for someone else to print the shirts that instead he buy me a starter kit that I had been eyeballing (Thanks Mudge!).
+So I proposed, that instead of him spending $400 for someone else to print the shirts that instead he buys me a starter kit that I had been eyeballing (Thanks Mudge!).

 That’s how it started.
 A little table top press in my kitchen, curing shirts on a baking pan in my oven.
 I burned a lot of shirts that way!